edexter/LSP/temp/Linkage_disequilibrium.md

 Here LD is calculated across D. magna chromosome 5 relative to reads mapped against the CH14 genome.
 Because the chromosome is broken into 4 contigs in the assembly, LD has to be calculated within and between all of the contigs separately.
 The results are then merged together in the subsequent R script.

+### LD calculations

+This is a small task that can be performed interactively in Linux.

 ````bash
 #Request interactive node
 srun --nodes=1 --cpus-per-task=8 --mem=32G --pty bash